ethanteague/wp-news/wp-content/plugins/contact-forms-builder/readme.txt

 Dear user, if you need to use just the theme style that you choose from form page, then you can Disable the form styling.

-= What files I need to upload for installing the contact form plugin =
+= What files I need to upload for installing the contact form bilder plugin =

 You need to select the .zip file only, there is no need to extract the zip file, just upload it.